isomerpages/isomerpages-govtech/media/media-releases/_posts/2017-05-15-government-agencies-to-conduct-trials-on-digital-payment-of-parking-charges.md

 ---
-layout: post
-title:  "Government Agencies to Conduct Trials on Digital Payment of Parking Charges"
+title: 'Government Agencies to Conduct Trials on Digital Payment of Parking Charges'
 permalink: /media/media-releases/government-agencies-to-conduct-trials-on-digital-payment-of-parking-charges
-date: 2017-05-15
+date: 2017-05-15T00:00:00.000Z

 ---

 In line with our vision to become a Smart Nation, the Government is developing a digital parking mobile application to allow motorists to pay parking charges through their mobile devices.

 The Urban Redevelopment Authority (URA) and Housing & Development Board (HDB), in partnership with the Government Technology Agency of Singapore (GovTech), are developing a mobile application for motorists to use at public car parks that currently use paper coupons.